Free radical damage to DNA: Natural products

 Enediynes are present in many complicated natural products.
 They were originally discovered in the early 1980s during a search for new anticancer products produced by microorganisms.
 Calicheamicin was one of the first such products identified and was originally found in a soil sample taken from Kerrville, Texas.
 These compounds are synthesized by bacteria as defense mechanisms due to their ability to cleave DNA through the formation of 1,4-didehydrobenzene from the enediyne component of the molecule.

 Calicheamicin and other related compounds share several common characteristics.
 The extended structures attached to the enediyne allow the compound to specifically bind DNA, in most cases to the minor groove of the double helix.
 Additionally, part of the molecule is known as the “trigger” which, under specific physiological conditions, activates the enediyne, known as the “warhead” and 1,4-didehydrobenzene is generated.

 Three classes of enediynes have since been identified: calicheamicin, dynemicin, and chromoprotein-based products.

 The calicheamicin types are defined by a methyl trisulfide group that is involved in triggering the molecule by the following mechanism.

 Calicheamicin and the closely related esperamicin have been used as anticancer drugs due to their high toxicity and specificity.

 Dynemicin and its relatives are characterized by the presence of an anthraquinone and enediyne core.
 The anthraquinone component allows for specific binding of DNA at the 3’ side of purine bases through intercalation, a site that is different from calicheamicin.
 Its ability to cleave DNA is greatly increased in the presence of NADPH and thiol compounds.
 This compound has also found prominence as an antitumor agent.

 Chromoprotein enediynes are characterized by an unstable chromophore enediyne bound to an apoprotein.

 The chromophore is unreactive when bound to the apoprotein.
 Upon its release, it reacts to form 1,4-didehydrobenzene and subsequently cleaves DNA.

 Antitumor ability

 Most enediynes, including the ones listed above, have been used as potent antitumor antibiotics due to their ability to efficiently cleave DNA.
 Calicheamicin and esperamicin are the two most commonly used types due to their high specificity when binding to DNA, which minimizes unfavorable side reactions.
 They have been shown to be especially useful for treating acute myeloid leukemia.

 Additionally, calicheamicin is able to cleave DNA at low concentrations, proving to be up to 1000 times more effective than adriamycin at combating certain types of tumors.
-In all cases, cells lack the ability to repair double-stranded DNA breaks, making these compounds especially effective for treating tumor cells.

 The free radical mechanism to treat certain types of cancers extends beyond enediynes.
 Tirapazamine generates a free radical under anoxic conditions instead of the trigger mechanism of an enediyne.
 The free radical then continues on to cleave DNA in a similar manner to 1,4-didehydrobenzene in order to treat cancerous cells.
 It is currently in Phase III trials.